 Sourcing multi-location suppliers does not only relate to locations globally, but it can also be beneficial for businesses who have locations up and down the country they reside in, to source suppliers local to these in order to bring down delivery costs.

 Business closures have unfortunately been a result of recent events, which when a trusted supplier closes down becomes a significant factor in a business pausing and evaluating which route to take to proceed.

-Typical considerations include size of requirement, how important the part/project is to the overall business strategy, whether the business has the in-house expertise and/or capabilities (and if not, whether to invest in this to bring it in-house), a preference for multi-sourcing.
+Typical considerations include the size of the requirement, how important the part/project is to the overall business strategy, whether the business has the in-house expertise and/or capabilities (and if not, whether to invest in this to bring it in-house), and a preference for multi-sourcing.